UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 <exercise id="4" title="Analysis Narrative - Short Stories">

 **Question 1**
-Take a look at the plot below that contains the data for hotel bookings and the number of days in advance they were booked.
+Take a look at the plot below that visualizes hotel bookings data, in particular the number of guests and the number of days rooms were booked in advance.

 <center>
 <img src="/module6/hotel.svg" width="70%"></img>